Skip to main content

 Mailed applications that are postmarked 24 or fewer days prior to the date of the election, or hand-delivered applications that are received by election officials or voter registration agencies 24 or fewer days prior to the date of the election, or electronic updates to a voter registration that are submitted 24 or fewer days prior to the date of the election, will be processed after that election.

-If you pre-register to vote, you will be mailed a voter identification card once you turn eighteen and your registration has been approved and activated by the county election board.
+If you pre-register to vote, you will be mailed a Voter Identification Card once you turn eighteen and your registration has been approved and activated by the county election board.

-Last Modified on May 05, 2023
+Last Modified on Jul 20, 2023